Flying To Taiwan Before The Chaos

 TRAVELING FROM LOS ANGELES TO MANILA (PANDEMIC TIMES)

 It has been a year since I arrived back here in Manila from the US.
 Unfortunately, I can’t go back there yet since the embassy in Manila still is closed for B1/B2 applications.
 Yes, my visa expired already.
-It was such a bummer that I my trip didn’t go as planned because of this whole Covid thing, which I cannot stress enough to be taken seriously.
+It was such a bummer that my trip didn’t go as planned because of this whole Covid thing, which I cannot stress enough to be taken seriously.
 Hence, I am not moving from my home.

 Remembering all the hoops and uncertainties that I had to go through that time made me think, should I write something about it?
 I actually thought of writing about that process as a waste of time and would be of no value to anyone since it was constantly changing every, single, day.

 I was hoping that time that the government will come up with a clear, easy-to-follow process.
-That way everyone can be compliant and avoid confusion especially in the airports where most of the action is.
+That way everyone can be compliant and avoid confusion, especially in the airports where most of the action is.

 Unluckily, the situation in the country has not gotten any better.
 Don’t ask why.
 So here I am a year later thinking maybe I should write about it.
 Maybe I should share `how I manage to stay on top of everything and come home in one piece.